azukiapp/azk/README.md

 Note that running these tests requires you to have `azk agent` running.

-To run test with filters run use `azk nvm gulp --grep "test name"`:
+To run test with filters run `azk nvm gulp --grep "test name"`:

 Example: